vmware/dscr-for-vmware/CONTRIBUTING.md

 If your PR fixes an issue please include the number in the description.
 Please tag anyone you would specifically like to see this PR with the @ symbol followed by their GitHub username (e.g. @sgerginov).

+The description of your PR should follow the [template](https://github.com/vmware/dscr-for-vmware/blob/master/CHANGELOG_TEMPLATE.md).
+The Pull Request description should have one new line at the end so that in the [CHANGELOG.md](https://github.com/vmware/dscr-for-vmware/blob/master/CHANGELOG.md) each section is separated from the others with one empty line.
+The description will go through review as well because its content will go to the [CHANGELOG.md](https://github.com/vmware/dscr-for-vmware/blob/master/CHANGELOG.md) after merging the Pull Request and it is important to follow the desired structure.
+From the [template](https://github.com/vmware/dscr-for-vmware/blob/master/CHANGELOG_TEMPLATE.md) the first line with the module version and the date will be populated by the build and does not need to be part of the Pull Request description.

 Once you are satisfied with the title, description and file changes included, submit the pull request.

 ### Get your Code Reviewed